 To avoid overpayments, shortened periods of payment are agreed on.

-How common is life insurance in Germany?
+How common is this insurance in Germany?

 According to a statistic from Statista the life insurance share in Germany was in 2019 at 32.7 percent.
 So almost 1/3 of all Germans do have one form of life insurance.